SMALL PRESS PITCH

 - What you do for a living

-We'll get back to you within ten days to let you know if your application has been accepted and, if so, where you should send your check.
+We'll get back to you as soon as we can to let you know if your application has been accepted.